-- Development of accurate ice predictions at smaller geographic scales to support navigation in bays and connecting waterways. - Research to improve predictions of snow depth on the ice and the interactions between ice and waves. - Development of easy-to-interpret communication about ice and snow forecast uncertainties in collaboration with forecast users. - Evaluation of economic impacts of shipping delays and restrictions due to ice. - Federal investment to increase icebreaking capacity in the Great Lakes in support of winter season commercial shipping.
+- Refined and extended coverage over small bays and connecting waterways in ice prediction models to support navigation. - Research to improve predictions of snow depth on the ice and the interactions between ice and waves. - Development of easy-to-interpret communication about ice and snow forecast uncertainties in collaboration with forecast users. - Evaluation of social and economic impacts of Great Lakes ice decline, such as those on shipping, tourism, and winter recreation. - Federal investment to increase ice breaking capacity in the Great Lakes in support of winter season commercial shipping.